bluehacks2020/ZiGe-JaHa/README.md

 # Installation Guide

 * To install:
-    * Using Git: clone the project/app by copying # this address :
+    * Using Git: clone the project/app by copying this address : https://github.com/bluehacks2020/ZiGe-JaHa.git **
+    * **To execute: type in git console: git clone "url-of-the-repository"

 # Languages/Framework used: #